Types of communication

 Internal newsletters are a great way to nurture team spirit and inspire productivity.
 Here are some basic tips on how to write them:

-- Keep them short and sweet — Include no more than 4 to 5 sections per newsletter in order not to overwhelm employees;
+- Keep them short and sweet.
+Include no more than 4 to 5 sections per newsletter so as not to overwhelm employees.

-According to the definition, nonverbal communication refers to nonverbal patterns, such as gestures, facial expressions, body posture, and other forms of communication we use to convey information, without using words.
+Nonverbal communication refers to nonverbal patterns, such as gestures, facial expressions, body posture, and other movements we use to convey information, without using words.

-Body posture is a form of nonverbal communication that indicates feelings and attitudes.
+Body posture is a form of nonverbal communication that may reveal a person’s feelings and attitudes.

-When people at a daily standup meeting start leaning against the wall after some time or are otherwise trying to keep themselves more comfortable while standing, it’s probably a sign that it’s time to end the meeting as people may be losing interest and/or focus on the topics discussed.
+When people at a daily standup meeting start leaning against the wall after some time or trying to make themselves more comfortable, it’s probably a sign that it’s time to end the meeting.
+Based on the messages their posture is sending, we might conclude that the audience is losing interest and/or focus.

 Tips on communicating with body posture

-- Use mirroring — Mirroring another person’s posture (e.g. their hand on their hip) can indicate approval and interest.
-However, don’t force it or it can lead to an awkward situation.
+- Use mirroring.
+Mirroring another person’s posture (e.g. their hand on their hip) can indicate approval and interest.
+However, forcing it can lead to an awkward situation.

 People may shake hands when they are:

-- Saying goodbye to someone they may not see for a longer period of time;
+- Saying goodbye to someone they may not see for a while,

 - Meeting or visiting someone they have not seen for a longer period of time.